hammerlab/cycledash/DEVELOP.md

 Run `gulp peg` to update the PEG.js generated grammar after modifying CQL.

-Run `gulp prod`, as introduced earlier, to update all of the above (BioDalliance, PEG.js grammar, etc.)
+Run `gulp prod` to update all of the above (BioDalliance, PEG.js grammar, etc.)

 ### Python

-If `USE_RELOADER` is True in your ENV.sh, then you'll get automatic code-reloading with the Flask server (and JS/CSS via Gulp).
+If `USE_RELOADER` is True in your ENV.sh, then you'll get automatic code-reloading with the Flask server and JS/CSS reloading via livereload and gulp's livereload plugin.

 To test the workers locally, you'll need to install and run rabbitmq during development.
 For example, on Mac OS X, you can do this via: